Planning a trip and wondering if Puerto Rico is safe for travel right now?

 Here are a few things to know about Puerto Rico’s weather hazards:

 ⛈️ Hurricanes – Puerto Rico’s hurricane season run from June to November is one of the most important things to know about Puerto Rico.
 During this period, the country is more likely to get affected by tropical storms and hurricanes, but the season doesn’t mean a hurricane will hit Puerto Rico.
-The last hurricane that landed on Puerto Rico was Hurricane Maria in 2017.
+The last hurricane that landed on Puerto Rico was Hurricane Fiona in September 2022.
 Hurricanes usually take a week to reach the island, which means you have to make the necessary adjustments to your trip according to the weather warnings.

 ⛰️ Earthquakes – Visitors can also experience earthquakes and small tremors in Puerto Rico.
 Since the Earthquakes of January 2020, telluric movements are more frequent on the island, but they are mostly unnoticeable.

 🌡️ Temperature – Puerto Rico sports high temperatures almost all year, with an average temperature of 87°F(30°C), which combined with the humidity, increases the sensation of heat.
 You should always stay hydrated and protect yourself from the sun.